NotShige/OnixClientFaq/README.md

 ### **Why are the screenshots I take with onix black?**
 - The screenshot function is broken. uwp apps have lost perms for ``app capture services`` so blame windows.
-For this to work you need minecraft installed in debug mode.
+For your screenshots not to be black you need minecraft installed in debug mode.
 I recommend clicking unbind/selecting a key you don't click much for the screenshot hotkey if it shows black for you, as it can be annoying.